 Japan gives you the chance to create more than just memories.
 You can actually make your own chopsticks!
-Dive into this article to find out more about how chopsticks are made, the best places in Tokyo and Kyoto where you can make your own.
+Here you’ll find out more about how chopsticks are made, and the best places in Tokyo and Kyoto where you can make your own.
 Let’s go!

 What Chopsticks Really Mean in Japanese Culture